17451k/clade/README.rst

     └── Storage/

-Top-level directories are in turn working directories of corresponding extensions that were executed inside *clade-cc* command.
+Top-level directories are in turn working directories of corresponding extensions that were executed inside *clade* command.
 *CC* extension is the one we wanted to execute, but there are also other extensions - *PidGraph* and *Storage* - that were executed implicitly by *CC* because it depends on the results of their work.